17 Myths to Bust about Bike Touring [and a few that might actually be true]

 You might argue that staying longer on the road raises the chances of accidents, well, it depends.
 Most of the accidents happen on busy roads, highways, and in cities, exactly the place that every sane touring cyclist tries to avoid the most.

-When you travel by bike you’ll mostly be on secondary roads, with low traffic (or at least that’s what you should do, in my humble opinion), the probabilities of accidents on these roads are much lower.
+When you travel by bike you’ll mostly be on secondary roads, with low traffic (or at least that’s what you should do, in my humble opinion), and the probability of accidents on these roads is much lower.
 Just remember to wear a helmet and don’t go too fast when riding downhill.

 8. How do you cope with wild animals?